Client Login

 • If you can afford to invest the full £20,000 each year, the road to £1 million becomes much shorter.
 Assuming the same 5% average annual net return, maxing out your allowance could see you hitting the million-pound milestone in around 25 years.

-Of course, if you have a spouse or partner and you each do this, you could achieve combined ISA pots of £1 million in around 16 years.
+If you have a spouse or partner and you each do this, you could achieve combined ISA pots of £1 million in around 16 years.

 Maximise your annual allowance

-For the 2024/25 tax year, the ISA allowance is £20,000 per person.
 Consistently maxing out this allowance is crucial.
 History shows that investing in shares, bonds and other assets is one of the best ways to build wealth over the long term, although past performance is not a reliable indicator of future results.

 Choose the right type of ISA and spread your risk

 The investment mantra of not putting all your eggs in one basket is also true of ISAs.
-A straightforward way to mitigate risk through diversification is by placing your money into a portfolio comprised of a range of investments managed by an investment professional.
+A straightforward way to mitigate risk through diversification is by placing your money into a portfolio comprising a range of investments managed by an investment professional.
 The hard work is done for you, with the mix of investments adapted to the evolving environment.
 Investing in a diversified portfolio of stocks, bonds, and other assets can optimise growth while managing risk.

 Be consistent and patient